-Our Harrisburg Foot Doctor Explains How Dancers Can Take Care Of Their Feet
+Our South Park Foot Doctor Explains How Dancers Can Take Care Of Their Feet

 Of the 208 bones in the human body, 52 are located in the feet alone.
 It’s no wonder they’re so complex, when one considers all they have to do: support the entire weight of the body, absorb shock from jumping, and propel it forward.
 For dancers, who put exceptional stress on their feet, foot care and maintenance should be a top priority.
 Below are some tips for keeping your feet as healthy and safe as possible.